 Contact an Experienced Endodontist Today

-If you are experiencing severe pain or discomfort, or have noticed a change in the color of your teeth, you may need root canal treatment.
+You might need root canal treatment if you have severe pain, discomfort, or tooth color change.
 Our experienced endodontists can thoroughly examine your teeth and determine if you are a good candidate for this procedure.

-For more information on root canal treatment, or to make an appointment, contact Baxter Dental Group today.
+For more information on root canal treatment in Ballwin, MO, or to make an appointment, contact Baxter Dental Group today.